Improve productivity and tool life in stamping applications, starting with selection of optimum clearance in piercing and trimming applications.

-Dayton Lamina offers educational and other technical support services to help you build greater productivity into all your design projects.
+Dayton Lamina offers educational and technical support services for greater productivity.

 The dynamics of the perforating process is often considered to be a simple two step process of driving a punch through a piece of sheet steel and then withdrawal of the punch from the hole.

 There are in fact six steps to perforating a hole.
 Each step contains elements critical to the overall process.
 An understanding of these steps will assist in the selection of die construction, tool steels, and punch to die clearance.